xai-org-shared/vendor-eval-kit/README.md

 ### Running with Grok Build

 Grok Build is an xAI model served via an OpenAI-compatible endpoint at `https://api.x.ai/v1`.
 It is not in LiteLLM's model registry, so it requires a custom `api_base` configuration.
-To get an API key, request one in the Slack channel and tag **@Vistaar Juneja**.
+To get an API key, request one in the Slack channel and tag **@Vistaar Juneja** - also mention the email you want to give access to.

 #### With terminus-2